See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Grena Benchmark

 \section{Grena Benchmark}

-Existing graph understanding benchmarks suffer from three major limitations: (i) limited coverage of graph scales and topological structures; (ii) lack of task categorization grounded in fundamental graph properties; and (iii) insufficient support for modeling and evaluating multi-step visual reasoning in graph inference.
+Existing graph structure understanding benchmarks suffer from three major limitations: (i) limited coverage of graph scales and topological structures; (ii) lack of task categorization grounded in fundamental graph properties and reasoning modalities; and (iii) insufficient support for modeling and evaluating multi-step visual reasoning in graph inference.

 To address these gaps, we propose the \textbf{Grena Benchmark}, a large-scale, multi-task benchmark with step-level visual reasoning capability.
-It is designed to rigorously evaluate and advance the cognitive and reasoning abilities of Vision-language models (VLMs) in graph domains.
+It is designed to rigorously evaluate and advance the cognitive and reasoning abilities of VLMs in graph domains.

 The core design of Grena Benchmark is reflected in the following three aspects: